PelerYuan/SchoolWork/Syncsys-WinClient/README.md

 Now, the whole software is made in Python, **without any usage of third party library**.
 We are now considering to rebuild it by other programming languages, the first option for us is Go.

-To get a basic overview of the features, please go [Overview](#Overview).
+To get a basic overview of the features, please go [Overview](#overview).

-To get to know the usage of this software, please go [How to use](#How to use).
+To get to know the usage of this software, please go [How to use](#use).

-To get to know the detailed information of how it works, please go [How it works](#How it works).
+To get to know the detailed information of how it works, please go [How it works](#works).

 Now, the software is still being developed, and does not have many features.
 For the developing scheme and work progress, please see [TODO](#TODO).

 The software works by responding to API requests that the server sent.
-For the whole API list, please see [API List](#API List).
+For the whole API list, please see [API List](#API).

 This project is developed by two senior high school students, with the great help and support from their computer science teacher.
-For more information, please see [Authors, License, Acknowledgements](#Authors, License, Acknowledgements).
+For more information, please see [Authors, License, Acknowledgements](#info).

-## Overview
+## Overview <a id="overview"></a>

 ### Basic functions